ClearVision/Addons/README.md

     ```css
     /* Server Size */
-    --server-size: 88px;
+    --server-size: 48px;
     ```

 3. Change the value to customize it and you're done

 # Old Discord Font

 Use the old discord font, Whitney.
 Maintained by Nyx, credit to @Overimagine1 for providing the new version of files and script.
-The old clearvision whitney script is obsolete due to missing characters
+The old clearvision whitney script is obsolete due to missing characters.
+Note that this addon works just by importing the font, just like any other font import; thus if you have another font import that happens to have whitney, you don't need this.

 ### Usage